Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Revelation 3:17-19

-The three middle colors of blue, purple, and scarlet will explain how Christ our High priest fulfilled each element, representing our overcoming through faith in God's sacrifice.
-These three colors will speak of what is at the center of a godly and righteous life.
-As we did with the gold and linen, we will look at the two exterior colors first.
+The three middle colors of blue, purple, and scarlet will explain how Christ, our High priest fulfilled each element, representing our overcoming through faith in God's sacrifice.
+These three colors will define what is at the center of a godly and righteous life.
+We will first look at the two exterior colors as we did with the gold and linen.

 Blue is the color of heavenly eternal things.
-(This will be studied further in the Sapphire section.)
-This color depicts Jesus as the Son of God.
+(This idea will be studied further in the Sapphire section.)

 Then Moses went up, also Aaron, Nadab, and Abihu, and seventy of the elders of Israel, and they saw the God of Israel.
 And there was under His feet as it were a paved work of sapphire (blue) stone, and it was like the very heavens in its clarity.